Pupwiz/my-debian/README.md

 ## About

 This project is work in progress.
-It's aim is to prepare (and keep updated) Debian distribution tailored for my personal needs.
+Its aim is to prepare (and keep updated) Debian distribution tailored for my personal needs.

-It contains scripts, notes, instructions and configuration files backups to:
+It contains scripts, notes, instructions and backup of configuration files for:

 - build custom installation/rescue image (using `simple-cdd`);

 - restore my personal configuration files after installation;

+- build some packages from sources;

 - other related notes and memos.